Soph231/Food_inflation_visualization/preprocessing_mini_sample/README.md

 # Mini Inflation Data Preprocessing Sample

 This folder contains a **mini, end-to-end demo** of the data preprocessing pipeline used in the Inflation Dashboard.
-It uses a small synthetic dataset (Australia & New Zealand, 2001–2002) so the notebook can run quickly and reproducibly on GitHub, Colab, or Binder.
+It uses a small synthetic dataset (Australia & New Zealand, 2001–2002) so the notebook can run quickly and reproducibly Locally, Binder, or Colab.

 ---

-## 📂 Folder Structure
+## Folder Structure
-<pre>'''preprocessing_mini_sample/
+preprocessing_mini_sample/
 ├─ data_raw/
 │ ├─ sample_data.csv # sample monthly data (2 countries × 2 years × 12 months each)
 │ └─ custom.geo.json # minimal GeoJSON (AUS + NZ polygons)